Feather development: Evolution of feathers

 There are a few theories for the reasons feathers evolved in the first place, if not for flight.
 The first is that they served a purpose as insulation.
 Theropods have been found covering their nests with their forelimbs, thought to be sheltering their young.
 Feathers known to be found on theropods would have played an important role for insulation.
 Another popular theory is that quick, bipedal dinosaurs used their feathers to run faster.
 It's possible that the feathers assisted the dinosaurs running up inclines, and this advantage of speed eventually lead to flight.
 The arboreal theory suggests that animals that lived in trees found it quicker and more energy efficient to leap from tree to tree instead of running down a tree, across the ground to another tree, and back up the new tree.
 This leaping eventually lead to gliding, and flight.

-Another newer theory is that feathers were selected for sexually.
-Their bold plumage with its patterns, coloration, and even iridescent colors were to attract the opposite sex, which is very common in modern birds today.
-By uncovering new technology to look and analyze well-preserved melanosomes, scientists can reconstruct what the feathers on fossilized dinosaurs would have looked like, and they look rather flamboyant.
+Another newer theory is that feathers were meant to aid in sexual selection.
+Their plumage patterns and bold coloration were to attract the opposite sex, not unlike modern birds today.
+Using new technology to analyze well-preserved melanosomes, scientists can reconstruct what the feathers on fossilized dinosaurs would have looked like, revealing some to be rather flamboyant.

-More current theories of the original purpose/advantage of flight involve more than one of these theories in combination with each other.
-Ken Dial, a flight researcher at the University of Montana-Missoula, shows how chicks often use feathers to gain traction as it runs from predators up inclines, but this flapping also helps the chick steady itself as it goes down again.
-It is very possible that feathers had multiple useful functions first, before flight.
+More recent efforts to explain the original purpose for feathers involve multiple of these theories in combination.
+Ken Dial, a flight researcher at the University of Montana-Missoula, shows how chicks often use their feathers by flapping their wings to aid in navigating inclined terrain.
+It is very possible that feathers had multiple useful functions prior to their association with flight.